 On primary day, young Michigan voters are leading call to be 'uncommitted' to Biden

-At a coffee shop in Hamtramck, Mich., a small city near Detroit, state representative Abraham Aiyash points out where he started in politics.
+At a coffee shop in Hamtramck, Mich., a small city near Detroit, state Rep. Abraham Aiyash points out where he started in politics.

 "It's a little up the street," he said, looking out the window.
 "The UAW hall where I started doing my work in Hamtramck for the Obama campaign."

-At thirteen years old, he was inspired by former President Barack Obama's 2008 run and knocked on a collective 10,000 doors for him.
+At 13 years old, he was inspired by former President Barack Obama's 2008 run and knocked on a collective 10,000 doors for him.

 "Far from it," he said.
 "It's hard to see excitement in a presidential candidate when you see the death and destruction."